Looking for your birth parents, cousins and other relatives? Curious about how to determine relationships from shared DNA? This guide can help.

 Estimating Relationships from Shared DNA

 The closer the relationship, the more useful the match will be in your genealogy search.
 For example, second cousins share great-grandparents.
 If you have a second-cousin match, find the person’s great-grandparents in his family tree.
 Then research that couple’s descendants—one of them may be your birth parent.
-For more on determining relationships, check out our article on how to calculate cousinhood.

 Note that a given relationship, such as first cousins, can share varying amounts of DNA because of recombination (“shuffling” that occurs at conception).
 You usually share about 850 cM with a first cousin, but that number could be as low as 553 or as high as 1,225 cM.
 Likewise, a single shared-cM value could indicate a variety of relationships.
 For example, 1,200 shared cM could indicate a first cousin, great-grandparent, grandparent, or great-niece.
 You’ll need more information to sift through these similar values.